Progressive multifocal leukoencephalopathy

 Progressive multifocal leukoencephalopathy (PML) is a demyelinating disease which results from the reactivation of John Cunningham virus (JC virus) infecting oligodendrocytes in patients with compromised immune systems.
 It is considered the most common clinical manifestation of JC virus infection in the brain 7, and is seen in three clinical contexts:

-- PML-s-IRIS: simultaneous development of IRIS and PML due to immune reconstitution
+PML-s-IRIS: simultaneous development of Immune Reconstitution Inflammatory Syndrome (IRIS) and PML due to immune reconstitution

-Progressive multifocal leukoencephalopathy is strongly associated with immunosuppressed states, particularly AIDS, but also can occur in transplant patients and leukaemia 4,17.
-The incidence in the non-HIV settings is thought to be increasing.
-Primary PML developing in an immunocompetent patient is very rare.
+Progressive multifocal leukoencephalopathy is strongly associated with immunosuppressed states, and primary PML developing in an immunocompetent patient is very rare.

-In AIDS, it typically develops in patients with CD4 counts of 50-100 cells/uL, and is found in approximately 5% of autopsies of patients who died from AIDS 2.
+Classically, PML occurred in patients with AIDS, typically developing in patients with CD4 counts of 50-100 cells/μL, and is found in approximately 5% of autopsies of patients who died from AIDS 2.

 In addition to being seen in immunocompromised patients, it is also seen in patients whose immune function is recovering, and PML is one of the classic conditions encountered in immune reconstitution inflammatory syndrome (IRIS) 16.

-Patients with PML present with various neurological symptoms.
+Patients with progressive multifocal leukoencephalopathy present with various neurological symptoms.
 It typically spares the optic nerve and the spinal cord.
 The most frequently encountered symptoms include:

-- seizure (as PML can also involve the grey matter in late stage)
+seizure (as PML can also involve the grey matter in later stages)